3. A Passive House for everybody

 1 - Video presentation

-You are interested in the Passive House concept, but you don‘t want to invest in a wooden box in Germany?
+Interested in the Passive House concept, but don't want to live in some thick wooden box in Germany?

 Don‘t worry, the Passive House concept works for many kinds of buildings.
 Whether you are into curves, organic or square architecture, you will find many different examples of Passive House buildings.

 Check out the smallest Passive House in the world, energy-efficient skyscrapers or a whole Passive House district.
 There is way more than residential units - you can also enjoy yourself at a Passive House museum or swimming pool building.
 Wether you fancy concrete or natural materials, traditional or modern architecture, there is something for each taste and budget!
 Most Passive House buildings are new, but old buildings can be efficiently retrofitted using passive house components and techniques.